HONOR FIRST

 • 1998 USBP Single Page Overview

-In 2018, U.S. Border Patrol (USBP) Headquarters realized the need to better recognize employees.
-Assistant Chief Clifford Gill built on the foundation that began with Chief Beaumet and drafted the policy for the USBP Honorary Awards Program.
-Under the program, the USBP 75th Anniversary Award was reauthorized for wear and two of the earlier awards designed by the U.S. Army Institute of Heraldry were repurposed for use.
+In 2018, U.S. Border Patrol Headquarters sought to enhance employee recognition.
+Building upon the groundwork laid by Chief Beaumet, Assistant Chief Clifford Gill contributed to the development of the USBP Honorary Awards Program, which reauthorized the USBP 75th Anniversary Award for wear and repurposed two previously designed awards from the U.S. Army Institute of Heraldry for use within the agency.

 • 2018 Honorary Award Narrative Guidance